Littoral Combat Ships - Mission Modules

 - Anti-Submarine Warfare (ASW) detect, classify, localize and prosecute enemy submarines.

-These unique capabilities will be supported by the LCS Mission Package Support Facility (MPSF), located in Naval Base Ventura County, Calif.
+These unique capabilities will be supported by the LCS Mission Package Support Facilities (MPSF), located in Naval Base Ventura County, California.
 Due to the LCS seaframe’s flexibility to rapidly switch mission capabilities, the MPSF plays the integral role of primary provider for all seaframe-embarked mission packages.
 The MPSF will address afloat maintenance issues and provide technical support for the Mission Module Sailors.
-The MPSF will also have a virtual presence via distance support to provide “round-the-clock” services for all deployed LCS mission modules and will ensure LCS’ ability to reconfigure mission packages according to operational demand.
+The MPSF will also have a virtual presence via distance support to provide “round-the-clock” services for all deployed LCS mission modules and will ensure LCS’s ability to reconfigure mission packages according to operational demand.
+An east coast MPSF is in the planning stages with a location at Naval Station, Mayport, Florida.

-Mission systems fit inside standard ten- or twenty-foot International Organization for Standardization (ISO) support containers (SCs), or on ISO compliant flat racks and vehicle cradles.
+Mission systems fit inside standard 10-foot or 20-foot International Organization for Standardization (ISO) support containers (SCs), or on ISO compliant flat racks and transport containers.
 Using ISO SCs simplifies shipping, storage, availability of correct handling equipment, and container movement from shore to ship and ship to shore.
-MP reconfiguration will occur in homeport or overseas, using pre-positioned MPs or MPs that have been transported into theater by air, land, or sea and staged near the LCS operating area.
+MP reconfiguration will occur in homeport or overseas, using pre-positioned MPs or MPs that have been transported into theater by air, land or sea and staged near the LCS operating area.

 A MP consists of Mission Modules (MMs), mission crew detachments, and support aircraft.
 A MM combines mission systems (vehicles, sensors, communications and weapon systems), support equipment, Mission Package Computing Environment (MPCE) hardware and software, and Multiple Vehicle Communications System (MVCS) hardware and software, which install into the seaframe via standard interfaces.
 The MPCE provides the local information technology (IT) infrastructure for MP operations and the required network interfaces to the Total Ship Computing Environment (TSCE) on the LCS seaframe.
 It is the primary interface that enables the mission package to work on the ship.
 The MPCE is a permanently installed equipment shipset in each seaframe.
 The hierarchal MP concept is best described in three layers:

 Mission Systems = Vehicles, Sensors, and Weapons

 Mission Module = Mission Systems + Support Equipment

-• Mission Package = Mission Modules + Mission Crew Detachments + Aircraft
+Mission Package = Mission Modules + Mission Crew + Aircraft